neura-sx/graphene-book/test/BSIP11.md

 * There is no vesting on cash-backs related to AM sales.

 # Discussion
-This is the most crucial question: if the price of AM has no lower limit, how can make sure the network's income is preserved?
+This is the most crucial question: if the price of AM has no lower limit, how can we make sure the network's income is preserved?
 Will there be lost revenue for the network as a result of this proposal?

 We must all agree, that a revenue can be considered as lost *only* when a user ends up paying less than s/he was willing to pay.
 Otherwise no revenue is actually lost, because no sale would have happened anyway.